Skint Dad

 Maybe you live on very little all the time so you’ve got a good few meal plans to turn to.

-Or, maybe you just need to drastically cut down on spending on food due to a big change in how much money that comes in each month.
+Or, maybe you just need to drastically cut down on spending on food due to a big change in how much money comes in each month.

 Whatever the reason for looking for a budget meal plan, Sarah Tamsett, a member of the community group, Reduce Your Supermarket Spend, has shared her meal plan.